Acupuncture

 Q: How long does a visit take?

-The initial consultation/acupuncture treatment will take approximately 1 hour to 1 hour and 15 minutes.
+A: The initial consultation/acupuncture treatment will take approximately 1 hour to 1 hour and 15 minutes.
 The first visit will comprise of an intake and Traditional Oriental Medicine analysis consisting of things such as palpation of meridians throughout the body, tongue and pulse analysis.
 Subsequent visits should take about 30-60 minutes.
 It’s best to arrive for a treatment after eating a small meal or snack.

 BACK